The maximum efficiency of nano heat engines depends on more than temperature

-Following this approach of single-shot quantum thermodynamics, we show in this report that unlike at the macroscopic scale - at which Carnot's fundamental results hold - there are new fundamental limitations to the maximal efficiency at the nanoscale.
-Most significantly, we show that this maximum efficiency\,\footnote{We emphasize that by ``maximum efficiency'', it is understood that, for fixed hot and cold bath temperatures, we are maximising the efficiency over all possible heat engine cycles, in other words any machine that may interact with the different baths and undergo a cyclic process.} \emph{depends} on the working substance.
-We find that the C.E. can be achieved, but only when the working substance is of a particular form.
-Otherwise, a reduced efficiency is obtained, highlighting the significant difference in the performance of heat engines as our devices decrease in size.
+Following this approach of single-shot quantum thermodynamics, we show in this \doc~that unlike at the macroscopic scale --- where Carnot's fundamental results undoubtedly hold --- there are new fundamental limitations to the maximal efficiency at the nanoscale.
+Most significantly, we show that this maximum efficiency\,\footnote{We emphasize that by ``maximum efficiency'', it is understood that, for fixed hot and cold bath temperatures, we are maximising the efficiency over all possible heat engine cycles, in other words any machine that may interact with the different baths and undergo a cyclic process.} \emph{depends} on the heat baths.
+In other words, we find that the Carnot efficiency can be achieved, but only when certain conditions on the bath Hamiltonian are satisfied.
+Otherwise, a reduced efficiency is obtained, highlighting the significant difference in the performance of heat engines in the single-shot regime.

 This \doc~is organized as follows: in Section \ref{sec:setup main}, we first introduce the setup, and clearly detail all assumptions made about the heat engine model of our study.
 Next in Section \ref{sec:work nano regime main} we introduce different notions of work in the nano regime, which will be important for understanding our results.
 Next, in Section \ref{sec:results main} we detail our findings.
 We start by showing that although a positive amount of ``perfect work'' cannot be extracted, some amount of ``near perfect'' work is possible, and we derive the efficiency that can be achieved while extracting this type of work.
 Finally we conclude with a summary of our results and open questions in Section \ref{sec:conclusion}.